shahzadahamad/Cara/ENV_SETUP.md

-# 🌱 Environment Setup Guide
+# Environment Setup Guide

 This file explains the required environment variables for running the project.

 ---

-## 🔐 Environment Variables
+## Environment Variables

-Create a `.env.local` file in the root directory and add the following variables:
+Create a `.env` file in the root directory and add the following variables:

 ```env
 # MongoDB connection string